 So 6 months later, and an 11 p.m. phone call, Ryan tearfully shared with me that he feels he did nothing extraordinary.
 Grandma would have wanted them to care for each other in the family, and that’s just what they did during those days they were bedside with her, and that’s just what they’ve continued to do since then.
 Ryan is proud of his family for being able to do that.

-Ryan wants healthcare workers to know that consents matter, as do the thorough explanations of the risks and benefits that should precede them.
+Ryan wants healthcare workers from Forest Hills urgent care clinic to know that consents matter, as do the thorough explanations of the risks and benefits that should precede them.
 When illnesses and injuries are life changing, those very life changes should be discussed, honestly.
 But most of all – Tell the truth.
 Your patients and their family members deserve and should get the truth, even if they don’t like you or respect you anymore because of it.